albelka/Scrabble-Score/README.md

 #### Description, Date.

-#### By **Steve Burton**
+#### By **Steve Burton, Anne Belka**

 ### Specifications
-List project requirements.

-These are the steps I'll take to write my code:
+These are the steps we'll take to write our code:

-This is the first test.
+If user enters a single letter return accurate score.
-* Input: XXXX
+* Input: a
-* Output: XXXX
+* Output: 1

-This is the second test.
+If the user enters either a capital or lowercase letter, return the accurate score.
-* Input: XXXX
+* Input: A
-* Output: XXXX
+* Output: 1

-This is the third test.
+If a user enters a non-letter, return, "Please enter a word".
-* Input: XXXX
+* Input: "/"
-* Output: XXXX
+* Output: "Please enter a word"

-This is the fourth test.
+If the user enters a word, return the accurate score.
-* Input: XXXX
+* Input: Zygote
-* Output: XXXX
+* Output: 19

 ## Setup/Installation Requirements